theodox/BooSpell/README.md

     print spelchek.correct('eaxmple')
     # 'example'

 The current corpus of words includes about 75,000 entries.
 It does not include punction such as hyphens, apostrophes or spaces.
-The module also supports optional user-supplied dictionaries, see the documentation of `spelchek.py` for details.
+The module also supports optional user-supplied dictionaries.

 #Important Caveat
 ========